ibm-cloud-docs/hpc-spectrum-symphony/troubleshooting.md

 You need to destroy your existing resources and try applying the change again.
 Your data on the storage node will be deleted if you destroy your existing resources.
 {: tsResolve}

+## Why am I receiving an error with the provided ssh_key_name value?
+{: #troubleshoot-topic-12}
+{: troubleshoot}
+{: support}

+### What’s happening
+You are receiving the following error when you try to generate or apply a plan on Schematics workspace:

+``failed due to "Error: No SSH Key found with name <KEY_NAME>".``

+### Why it’s happening
+Terraform could not find the given ssh key names provided by you.

+How to fix it

+1. Check whether the given ssh key is present in the current region where the cluster is being provisioned.
+If the given ssh key is not present, create the ssh key in the current region.
+2. While configuring multiple ssh keys, ensure that there is no white spaces added before or after the ssh key names.
+3. If you are using multiple ssh keys, check whether a comma(,) is used a delimiter between the ssh keys and that there is no white space added before or after the ssh key.

 ## Worker nodes are released when workload is in progress
 {: #troubleshoot-topic-10}
 {: troubleshoot}